pierky/arouteserver/docs/CONFIG.rst

   - `An issue <https://github.com/pierky/arouteserver/issues/3>`_ is currently preventing next-hop rewriting for **IPv6 blackhole filtering** policies.

-  - **Large communities** are not supported by OpenBGPD: features that are configured to be offered via large communities only are ignored and not included into the generated OpenBGPD configuration.
+  - **Large communities** are not supported by OpenBGPD 6.0: features that are configured to be offered via large communities only are ignored and not included into the generated OpenBGPD configuration.

   - OpenBGPD does not offer a way to delete **extended communities** using wildcard (``rt xxx:*``): peer-ASN-specific extended communities (such as ``prepend_once_to_peer``, ``do_not_announce_to_peer``) are not scrubbed from routes that leave OpenBGPD route servers and so they are propagated to the route server clients.